 What is the single most important thing a remote team needs in order to be successful?
-Communication.
-This may sound cliché but it’s 100% true: communication plays a huge role in determining whether a team merely survives or thrives.

 - Code snippet sharing